-Once the funding level of each pool is determined, the amount of incentives paid is further evaluated based upon the following supplemental measures: revenue, unlevered free cash flow, and safety, measured at the Consolidated, YRC Freight, or Regional Transportation operating level, as applicable.

-In February 2017, the Compensation Committee assessed our 2016 performance against the pre-determined performance targets.
-For 2016, we achieved Adjusted EBITDA below the threshold level at all operating levels, and, therefore, we did not achieve the performance necessary for funding the consolidated incentive pool under the 2016 AIP.
+Once the funding level of each pool is determined, the amount of incentives paid is further evaluated based upon the following supplemental measures: unlevered free cash flow and safety, measured at the Consolidated, YRC Freight, or Regional Transportation operating level, as applicable.
+In February 2018, the Compensation Committee assessed our 2017 performance against the pre-determined performance targets.
+For 2017, we achieved Adjusted EBITDA below the threshold levels at all operating levels, and, therefore, we did not achieve the performance necessary for funding the consolidated incentive pool under the 2017 AIP.

-2016 Long-Term Incentive Plan (2016 LTIP)
+2017 Long-Term Incentive Plan (2017 LTIP)

-Our 2016 LTIP uses equity incentive awards to motivate greater longer term performance and to provide retention incentives for our key employees.
+Our 2017 LTIP uses equity incentive awards to motivate greater longer term performance and to provide retention incentives for our key employees.
 Equity incentive awards also serve to align executive and stockholder interests and create retention incentives for key employees.